-Mr. Gilligan, 53, is the President and Chief Executive Officer of United Subcontractors, Inc., a national construction services company.
-He assumed this position in October 2004.
+Mr. Gilligan, 54, has been appointed Chief Executive Officer of Capella Education Company, an on-line education provider.
+He is expected to assume responsibilities for this position by March 5, 2009.
+Mr. Gilligan was the President and Chief Executive Officer of United Subcontractors, Inc., a national construction services company, from October 2004 until February 2009.
 He was President and Chief Executive Officer, Automation and Control Solutions, Honeywell International, Inc., a diversified technology and manufacturing company, from 2001 until January 2004.
-Mr. Gilligan has been a director of Graco since February 2001 and is also a director of ADC Telecommunications, Inc.
+Mr. Gilligan has been a director of Graco since February 2001.